-- Effective internal audit and risk functions require a diversity of skills that local authorities find difficult to source and retain. - Difficulties had been experienced in trying to employ suitably qualified and experienced staff from agencies to provide additional audit coverage when required. - In house teams were not as able to keep abreast of / afford, continuing professional development and training. - Specialist expertise and in-depth knowledge could not as easily be sourced by an in-house team, and would need to be bought in on an annual basis.
+- Effective Internal Audit functions require a diversity of skills that local authorities find difficult to source and retain. - Difficulties had been experienced in trying to employ suitably qualified and experienced staff from agencies to provide additional audit coverage when required. - In house teams were not as able to keep abreast of / afford, continuing professional development and training. - Specialist expertise and in-depth knowledge could not as easily be sourced by an in-house team and would need to be bought in on an annual basis. - In house teams do not always have the awareness of current and emerging issues, both sector specific and general, that third party specialist providers may be privy to.

-- In house teams do not always have the awareness of current and emerging issues, both sector specific and general, that third party specialist providers may be privy to. - In cross organisational working, knowledge of best practice from other organisations / sectors can be shared and capitalised upon. - 4.5 Additionally the review highlighted that the functional separation of internal audit and risk was outdated, with the most recent thinking instead focussing on Assurance Based Audit (ABA), which uses a risk based approach to co-ordinate all assurance activity to ensure that duplication is minimised and a co-ordinated assurance position is given to management.
-Under this methodology risk based auditing is employed in place of the traditional systems based audit approach.
-This raises the profile of risk management and embeds it in the day to day operations and management of the business as opposed to it being perceived as a 'bolt on' exercise. - 4.6 The review therefore identified a number of available options to the council for the future service delivery of internal audit and risk: - Retain an in-house function and merge internal audit & risk with reduced management costs. - Outsource the delivery of internal audit and risk to a third party provider. - Co-sourcing, adopting a similar approach as the outsourcing model, but with service delivery shared between the contracted third party provider and an in house team, with the third party provider delivering specialised areas or those that are more cost effective to outsource, such as IT audit and forensic investigations. - Shared Services, seeking to share service delivery with other local authorities / public sector organisations. - 4.7 Having fully considered all options, an outsourced model was recommended and approved by Cabinet at their meeting on 16 December 2015, with a contract for the external service beginning in January 2016, which was awarded to Mazars LLP. - 4.8 The provision of the outsourced service since that point has been effective, with the move to risk based auditing allowing an improved focus on evaluating and improving the effectiveness of control and governance, and with access to the wider resources of the company (to support in specialist audit areas and in instances of absence / sickness) supporting the service provider to consistently meet required performance targets across the contract period. - 4.9 In preparation for the end of the current contract period a report was presented to Cabinet on 18 December 2019 asking them to endorse a 3 month extension to the current contract (from 31 March 2020 to 30 June 2020) to allow the required time to complete a retender process and allow for any associated TUPE arrangements to be put in place should there be a change in provider. - 4.10 This retendering exercise has now been carried out using a mini competition process under the Crown Commercial Services Management Consultancy Framework (RM3745) Framework Lot 3.
-The benefits of using this framework are that pre-qualifications of finance, experience, and training have already been undertaken and all the companies on the framework are nationally known and reputable thereby reducing the potential risk to the council.

-4.11 An Invitation to Tender (ITT) was published with a return date of 17 February 2020, with tender returns then being evaluated in accordance with the criteria published in the ITT, on the basis of cost and quality, with the recommended supplier identified based on the overall combined score for both these elements.
+- In cross organisational working, knowledge of best practice from other organisations / sectors can be shared and capitalised upon. - 4.5 The review therefore identified a number of available options to the council for the future service delivery of Internal Audit: - Retain an in-house function. - Outsource the delivery of Internal Audit to a third party provider. - Co-sourcing, adopting a similar approach as the outsourcing model, but with service delivery shared between the contracted third party provider and an in house team, with the third party provider delivering specialised areas or those that are more cost effective to outsource, such as IT audit and forensic investigations. - Shared Services, seeking to share service delivery with other local authorities / public sector organisations. - 4.6 Having fully considered all options, an outsourced model was recommended and approved by Cabinet at their meeting on 16 December 2015, with a contract for the external service beginning in January 2016. - 4.7 The provision of the outsourced service since that point has been effective, with the move to risk-based auditing allowing an improved focus on evaluating and improving the effectiveness of control and governance, and with access to the wider resources of the company (to support in specialist audit areas and in instances of absence / sickness) supporting the service provider to consistently meet required performance targets across the contract period. - 4.8 A further procurement exercise took place in 2019, leading to Cabinet awarding a contract for the provision of an Internal Audit service to Mazars LLP from 1 July 2020 until 31 March 2022.
+The options to extend for 2 further 12 month periods were also enacted. - 4.9 In preparation for the end of the current contract period, a retendering exercise has now been carried out using a mini competition process under the Crown Commercial Services Consultancy Framework (RM6188) Audit and Assurance Services (A&AS) Lot 1.
+The benefits of using this framework are that prequalifications of finance, experience, and training have already been undertaken and all the companies on the framework are nationally known and reputable, thereby reducing the potential risk to the council. - 4.10 10 suppliers were attached to the project on the council's e-Tendering Portal and downloaded the Invitation to Tender (ITT) with a return date of 30 October 2023, with tender returns being received from two of these suppliers. - 4.11 These submissions were then evaluated in accordance with the criteria published in the ITT, on the basis of cost and quality, with the recommended supplier identified based on the overall combined score for both these elements.

-5. Council Corporate Plan priorities
+5. Council Plan priorities

-5.1 The provision of an effective internal audit and risk management service contributes to the Corporate Plan priorities of Internal Focus and ensuring all council services are efficient and effective, by seeking to improve the effectiveness of the council's risk management, control and governance processes.
+5.1 The provision of an effective Internal Audit service contributes to the Council Plan priorities of Internal Focus and ensuring all council services are efficient and effective, by seeking to improve the effectiveness of the council's risk management, control and governance processes.